scionproto/scion/doc/protocols/scion-header.rst

     \sigma_i = \text{MAC}_{K_i} (\text{InputData})

 TODO: In a later iteration we want to use per packet MACs, as they will guarantee that the source actually sent the packet.
+Should we document that approach or leave here only what we will implement now?

 .. _colibri-forwarding-process: